Chart Color Schemes

 While Mosman - North retains a healthy unemployment rate of 3.5%, recent employment declines have impacted its national performance ranking

-Mosman - North has a highly educated workforce, with the technology sector prominent.
+Mosman - North has a highly educated workforce with notable representation in the technology sector.
 Its unemployment rate is 3.5%.

-As of June 2025, 7,735 residents are employed, with an unemployment rate of 3.5%, which is 0.7% below Greater Sydney's rate of 4.2%.
-Workforce participation in Mosman - North is at the same level as Greater Sydney's 60.0%.
-The dominant employment sectors include professional & technical, finance & insurance, and health care & social assistance.
-Professional & technical jobs are particularly concentrated, with levels at 1.9 times the regional average.
+As of June 2025, it has 7,735 residents employed at an unemployment rate of 0.7% below Greater Sydney's rate of 4.2%.
+Workforce participation is on par with Greater Sydney's 60.0%.
+Dominant employment sectors include professional & technical, finance & insurance, and health care & social assistance.
+Professional & technical jobs are particularly concentrated, at 1.9 times the regional average.

-However, construction is under-represented, with only 4.4% of Mosman - North's workforce compared to Greater Sydney's 8.6%.
-Labour force levels decreased by 0.2% over the year to June 2025 in Mosman - North, while employment declined by 1.1%, causing unemployment to rise by 0.8 percentage points.
+Construction, however, is under-represented, with only 4.4% of Mosman - North's workforce compared to Greater Sydney's 8.6%.
+The area appears to offer limited local employment opportunities.
+Between June 2024 and June 2025, labour force levels decreased by 0.2%, while employment declined by 1.1%, causing the unemployment rate to rise by 0.8 percentage points.
 In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%.
-National employment forecasts from Jobs and Skills Australia, issued in May 2025, project a 6.6% increase over five years and 13.7% over ten years.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
 Applying these projections to Mosman - North's employment mix suggests local growth of approximately 7.6% over five years and 14.9% over ten years.

 Frequently Asked Questions - Employment